The Impossible Astronaut: Filming and effects

 This pair of episodes marks the first time that Doctor Who has filmed principal photography footage within the United States; the American-produced TV movie of 1996 was filmed in Canada, and some second unit establishing shots of New York and the Statue of Liberty were filmed on Liberty Island for the episode "Daleks in Manhattan", but none of the cast of the episode were involved in the shoot.
 Filming took place in the state of Utah.
 For the opening shot for the location, director Toby Haynes wanted it to be epic so that the audience could recognise where the episode was set.
 Scenes on the roadway were filmed on U.S. Route 163 (several miles east of the coordinates listed on the Doctor's invitations).
 The crew wanted to add as many American icons as they could into those shots, including a Stetson hat, a 1950s Edsel Villager, and a yellow school bus.
 Moffat, having enjoyed writing episodes featuring River Song, wanted to give her an impressive entrance.
 Haynes had actress Alex Kingston block the sunlight from the camera angle and blow smoke from her revolver.
 The scenes involving the picnic and the future-Doctor dying took place on the shore of Lake Powell.
-The suit worn by the future-Doctor's killer was a fabricated replica of an Apollo space suit.
+The suit worn by the future-Doctor's killer was a replica of an Apollo space suit.
 In filming the death scene the filming crew noticed that Karen Gillan was genuinely upset and "was acting her heart out."
 In filming the "Viking funeral" scene, Haynes wished to film it during the sunset.
 However, the sun set over the desert, so was instead filmed during sunrise, as the sun rose over the water.

 Kingston had to genuinely slap Matt Smith several times in a scene because it was difficult to fake.
 Kingston recalled that after a few takes, Smith got red cheeked and grew frustrated at having to do the sequence over and over again.
 The Oval Office set was constructed at Upper Boat Studios in South Wales.
 Because the production crew had access to several pictures and plans of the real office, they were able to replicate it in almost every detail.
 The main problem for building the set was the plastering; the crew normally plaster one wall at a time for normal rooms, but because the Oval Office was round, they had to do the entire set at once.
 The American-style diner scene when the companions reunite with the Doctor in this episode is actually located in Cardiff Bay.
 The Laurel and Hardy film The Flying Deuces, in which the Doctor intruded, was done by Smith dancing in front of greenscreen.